Corta Atalaya: Geology

 Corta Atalaya is a mine in western part of the Iberian Pyrite Belt.
 It is part of a zone of volcanogenic massive sulfide ore deposits of Silurian to Carboniferous age which has produced significant copper, zinc, lead, gold and silver.

-La Atalaya
+It is roughly elliptical in shape, 1200 m long, 900 m wide, and 350 m deep.
+Since at least 1994 it has been flooded up to the 16th ring.

-The village of La Atalaya was constructed for the subterranean mining of the San Dionisio seam, which in 1907 became the Corta Atalaya open-pit mine.
+The village of La Atalaya